tillraab/wavetracker/README.md

 corresponding raw data, (ii) the tracking of individual fish signals for whole recordings, and (iii) the post-processing to eliminate and correct tracking errors.

+**Purpose of this fork:** Add gui interface to save the currently displayed plot including metadata.

 ## trackingGUI.py
 GUI interface combining (i) the extraction of electric wave-type signals in  electrode-array recording of electric fish using the